 This routine allocates and initializes a DBBASE structure.
 It does not return if it is unable to allocate storage.

-dbAllocBase allocates and initializes a DBBASE structure.
-Normally an application does not need to call dbAllocBase because a call to dbReadDatabase or dbReadDatabaseFP automatically calls this routine if pdbbase is null.
-Thus the user only has to supply code like the following:
+Most applications should not need to call this routine directly.
+The dbReadDatabase and dbReadDatabaseFP routines will call it automatically if pdbbase is null.
+Thus an application normally only has to contain code like the following: